 How to Plank Properly

-1. Start by laying flat on your stomach and position your hands on either side of your shoulders.
+1. Start by lying flat on your stomach and positioning your hands on either side of your shoulders.

 2. Press yourself up from your arms into a push-up position.
 Your feet should be spaced about 6-12 inches apart from each other.
 Prop yourself up on your toes as well.